Verifiable Encodings for Secure Homomorphic Analytics: Polynomial Encoding

-The authentication correctness follows from the correctness of the HE scheme (\S\ref{sec:prelim:fhe}).
-The evaluation correctness follows from the construction: After each fan-in-two gate $g$ with inputs $b_i{\in} \mathbb{Z}_t$ and $\boldsymbol{\sigma}_i{=}(\mathbf{c}_0^{(i)}, \!..., \mathbf{c}_d^{(i)})$ for $i{=}\{1,2\}$, we define the outputs $b{=}g(b_1, b_2)$ and $\mathbf{y}$.
-For linear gates (additions, multiplication by constant, and rotations), correctness follows by correctness of the HE scheme encrypting the encoding of the input.
-The multiplicative gate is a convolution between the inputs: When executed on the ciphertext it ports to the plaintexts by correctness of the HE scheme.
-By the definition of polynomial convolution, this leads to an encoding of the product $b_1b_2$.
-PE differs from the original authenticator by Catalano and Fiore~\cite{catalano2013practical} by injecting the encoding in the native plaintext polynomial ring and by encoding a whole vector of data into a bivariate polynomial before encryption.
+\descr{Correctness.} The authentication correctness follows from the correctness of the HE scheme (\S\ref{sec:prelim:fhe}).
+The evaluation correctness follows from the construction.
+For linear gates (additions, multiplication by constant, and rotations), correctness follows by the correctness of the HE scheme encrypting the encoding of the input.
+The multiplicative gate is a convolution between the inputs: When executed on the ciphertext it ports to the plaintexts by the correctness of the HE scheme.
+By the definition of polynomial convolution, this leads to an encoding of the product of scalar inputs.
+PE differs from the original authenticator by Catalano and Fiore~\cite{catalano2013practical} by injecting, before encryption, the encoding in the native plaintext polynomial ring.

-The size of the PE authentication grows linearly with respect to the degree of the computation.
-Hence for programs with large multiplicative depth, PE might introduce a significant communication overhead between the client and the cloud and become less communication efficient than REP. This growth can also impact the client's computational overhead due to the cost of pre-computing the challenges plus the cost of evaluating the polynomial (Step {\small3)} in PE.Ver).
-To account for this issue, we design a new \textit{polynomial protocol} (\S\ref{sec:vche2:PP}).
-Moreover, the convolutions introduced by the multiplicative gates during the evaluation phase yield a non-negligible computational and communication overhead for the cloud (see \S\ref{sec:system-impl}).
-To mitigate the impact on the computation and communication overheads, we introduce a new technique called \textit{re-quadratization} (\S\ref{sec:vche2:RQ}).